maxpat78/w32_fnmatch/README.md

 This package contains an exact Python implementation of the wildcard matching scheme found in modern Windows Command prompt.

-It provides a fnmatch compatible regex translator for use in Python's standard fnmatch module.

-The `match` function provides a more traditional algorithm.
+It provides both a fnmatch compatible regex translator for use in Python's standard fnmatch module and a more traditional `match` algorithm.

 Python lacks an MD-DOS compatible wildcard matching engine, and in some situations this is frustrating.

-Surprisingly, the matching algorithm for Long File Names is untouched since Windows NT 3.1 [*] and its CMD command processor, so this is used here.
+Surprisingly, the matching algorithm for Long File Names is untouched since Windows NT 3.1 and its CMD command processor, so this is used here.

 Following rules are implemented: